nilayaishwarya/Speech-Emotion-Detection/Readme.md

-A notebook provides a simple way of emotion detection from voice.
+Notebook provides a simple way of emotion detection from voice.
 The sample voice data used is from raavdess data.
 The notebook utlizes following frameworks:
 librosa: detecting features from sound